-Clinic Course for Current J.D.
-Students
+Clinic Course for Students Enrolling in the 2017-18 Academic Year

 The caseload of the Program is generally composed of civil rights, immigration, habeas corpus, and a variety of other civil cases.
 A Lexis or WestLaw database search will yield a representative sample of the types of cases that we undertake.
 Although the breakdown varies from year to year, these cases, regardless of type, often raise important constitutional and statutory questions.
 In the past, the Program has argued several cases on the merits in the United States Supreme Court.

 The staff is committed to teaching the finest appellate advocacy.
 The students learn to analyze a set of facts, develop legal issues, and produce a superb written product.
 Supervision is often in a 2- or 3-to-1 student/attorney ratio.
 Using videotape and moot court techniques, we teach each student the art of oral advocacy.
-Several students will appear before federal appellate courts.

 By virtue of its docket of cases from federal circuit courts of appeals and other courts, the Program gives students first-hand experience with the operation of a small appellate law firm and the administration of justice in both the federal and state courts.

 A nine-credit, year-long clinical program is a significant commitment.
 It offers students more than just exposure to a branch of law; it is an opportunity to be a lawyer and to work in a partnership under the guidance of experienced lawyers.
 Students joining the Program will be required to put in substantial work, including preparing for oral argument, writing briefs, and attending the two-hour weekly seminar.
 Evening division students who can: 1) attend the scheduled Wednesday afternoon seminar; 2) attend at least two Supreme Court Institute moot courts, which are generally held in the afternoon; and, 3) have sufficient work flexibility to take leave time as needed, particularly the week before a major assignment is due, are encouraged to apply.